 Seniors lose approximately $3 billion from their savings each year because of scams in the U.S. Around one in 10 Americans age 65 and older are victimized by scammers in their lifetime, but a few tips can save you from falling prey to senior scams.
 Don’t give out credit card numbers over the phone Don’t give money to family over the phone Follow the adage “if it seems too good to be true, it probably is?”
 Don’t give control …Continue Reading

 Ready to downsize?
 If so, you’re not alone.
 Four in ten retirees move each year, and more than half move to a smaller home.
-Many adults also choose to move into a retirement community near friends, family or an area they enjoy.
+Many adults also choose to move into an independent living retirement community near friends, family or an area they enjoy.
 Downsizing means more than just moving to a smaller home, however.
 Before you can move you need to deal with all the stuff you’ve accumulated over the years.
-The average American home contains more than 300,000 items.
-That’s a lot …Continue Reading
+The average American home contains more than 300,000 items. …Continue Reading